turbo-src/turbo-src/docs/contribute.md

 ### Resource consumption regression tests

 Benchmark memory usage, cpu, and network of turbo-src service and extension.
 Should be able to assert certain acceptable ranges in tests.

+### SVG icons

+Properly convert image icons to svg in the extension codebase.

 ### Git server